'He had no chance' - Haaland enjoys penalty mind games in Dortmund win | Goal.com

 In Dortmund's first Bundesliga game of the season, Giovanni Reyna opened the scoring in the 35th minute before winning a penalty early in the second half.

-After VAR intervention to award the spot-kick, Haaland stepped up and made no mistake with a low effort to the bottom right.
+After VAR intervention to award the spot-kick, Haaland stepped up and made no mistake with a low effort to the bottom left.

 The Norway star then wrapped up the victory in the 77th minute as he chipped over Yann Sommer after being sent through on goal by Jadon Sancho.